Zhaiyuqing2003/Notes/ECE 343/Lab 3/Lab 3.md

    >H(\omega) = \frac{1/j\omega C}{1 /j\omega C + j\omega L} = \frac{1}{1-\omega^2LC}
    >$$
    >
+   >Taking $\omega \to 0$, the theoretical efficiency is 100%.

 ## 12   Reflections

 1. ..

-   > Voltage Divider: Easy setup, but low efficiency when output voltage is far lower than input voltage.
    >
-   > Zener Diode: Cannot output high current, resistant to noise.
+   > Voltage Divider: Low efficiency, have noise.
+But it is easy to set up.
    >
-   > OpAmp + BJT: Decent efficiency, High current output.
+   > Zener Diode / OpAmp + BJT: Low efficiency, resistant to noise.
+(Zener diode / Opamp feedback).
+   >
+   > Buck Circuit: High efficiency (almost 100%), have noise, typically requires plenty of space to setup.
+(As for big capacitor and inductor).

 2. …

-   >?
+   >Voltage Divider: Digital circuit (noise doesn't matter in this case).
+   >
+   >Zener Diode / OpAmp + BJT: Analog circuit (where noise does matter)
+   >
+   >Buck Circuit: Power circuit (where efficiency matters)

 3. …